 As long as the world wide web has been in mainstream use, debates about the pros and cons of “The Internet” have bubbled - sometimes raged - away.
 On the one...

 “It is not enough to be compassionate.
 You must act.
 There are two aspects to action.
 One is to overcome the distortions and afflictions of your own mind, that is, in terms of calming and eventually dispelling anger.
 This is action out of compassion.
 The other is more social, more public.
 When something needs to be done in the world to rectify the wrongs, if one is really concerned with benefiting others, one needs to be engaged, involved.” - The Dalai Lama

-The International Gathering at Adhisthana is now underway!
-As usual, we’ll be bringing you the best of the event online throughout the weekend: talks, interviews, podcasts, video and pictures as people come together to explore the Dharma and celebrate community.
+The second Mainland Europe Young Buddhist Convention is taking place in Suryavana in Valencia this weekend!
+We’ll be bringing you the best of the event online throughout the weekend: talks, interviews, podcasts, video and pictures.

 + follow the Young Buddhists space for Dharma content.
 And connect with us on social media for the sights and sounds of the great gathering through the weekend: